check-spelling-sandbox/google-caliban/docs/getting_started/cloud.rst

 <https://cloud.google.com/sdk/install>`_ for a full set of installation
 instructions.
 Here is the distilled version:

-- For MacOS, run the `interactive installer
+- For macOS, run the `interactive installer
   <https://cloud.google.com/sdk/docs/downloads-interactive>`_.
 - For Linux, use `apt-get
   <https://cloud.google.com/sdk/docs/downloads-apt-get>`_ to get the latest